Sex Phobia or Erotophobia: How to Overcome It

 How does erotophobia manifest itself?

 Sex phobia has more to do with intimacy than with the act itself.
-In fact, people who have been diagnosed with erotophobia can masturbate and have sexual desire.
+People who have been diagnosed with erotophobia can masturbate and have sexual desire.
 However, the problem appears when they are going to have sex with their partner.

 The most common symptoms that should be interpreted as warning signs are boredom at the prospect of sex, feelings of repulsion and discomfort, and making excuses for not having physical contact.
 In some cases, people with sex phobia avoid having a partner.